MikeAbner/nile/README.md

 2. Install the bundler gem with "gem install bundler"

 3. Run "bundle install" to install Rails and all it's dependencies.

-4. Set up the database with "rake db:create" and then "rake db:migrate" and then "rake db:seed"

 5. Start your rails app with "rails s"